Cavity Optomechanics of Topological Spin Textures in Magnetic Insulators

-\emph{Applications.}---The optomechanical Hamiltonian with coupling terms in Eqs.~\eqref{Hm1} and \eqref{Hcsl} can be useful for realizing various optomechanical applications \cite{Aspelmeyer2014} with spin textures as effective mechanical subsystems, for example, such as optical cooling of the domain wall motion (similar to optical cooling of magnons in optomagnonics \cite{Sharma2018}).
-Low spin damping and the high tunability of such structures as a CSL are key ingredients for functionality and applications.
+\emph{Discussion.}---The optomechanical Hamiltonian with coupling terms in Eqs.~\eqref{Hm1} and \eqref{Hcsl} can be useful for realizing various optomechanical applications \cite{Aspelmeyer2014}, for example, such as optical cooling of the domain wall motion by analogy with optical cooling of magnons proposed recently in Ref.~\cite{Sharma2018}.

-For illustration, we propose a CSL for realization of the level attraction picture proposed recently in Ref.~\cite{Bernier2018}.
-Since the parameters of a CSL naturally depend on the applied magnetic field, it can be used as a control parameter to drive pumped blue-detuned system of CSL coupled to cavity photons towards instability.
+For illustration, we propose a CSL for realization of the level attraction picture, proposed recently in Ref.~\cite{Bernier2018}, using the applied static magnetic field as a control parameter to drive the coupled system towards instability.

 To realize level attraction, we use the linearized optomechanical Hamiltonian in the rotating wave approximation for a blue detuning regime \cite{Aspelmeyer2014}